 What You Get For Your $5000

 At the $5000 mark, you are close to the elites of custom PCs and are maybe one step away from having a liquid-cooled dream machine.
 There are no compromises on aesthetics, performance, or quality at this budget!
 The bottom line is, for such a premium price, you can be sure to get the very best components out there.

 To back up the powerful components, we have gone with arguably one of the best motherboards currently available.
 This mobo will stay strong and give you the reassurance you need to push your system to its limits.
-To help boost the performance, we see 64GB of fast (3600MHz) RAM included, too, which goes a long way with Ryzen processors.
-Lastly, to finish off the build, we see a 1TB M.2 to give you all the speedy boot times you need.
+To help boost the performance, we see high capacity, fast RAM included, too, which goes a long way with Ryzen processors.
+Lastly, to finish off the build, we see a large 4.0 M.2 to give you all the speedy boot times you need.

 AMD Vs. Intel

 While there is a strong argument for the gaming benefits of Intel’s processors, the versatility of the new Ryzen chips is too good to pass on.
 AMD offers unbelievable power for your money, and while the single-core performance isn’t anything to note, the multitasking power is unrivaled.